V-Sekai/manuals/decisions/20230429-git-subrepo-challenges.md

----
-title: 'Challenges in managing and synchronizing multiple assets and libraries across different git repositories'
+# Challenges in managing and synchronizing multiple assets and libraries across different git repositories'
-format: gfm
----

 ### Metadata